 The type of game you prefer will give you insight into which processor is most necessary.
 If you like fast-paced games and don’t need exorbitant graphics, an upgraded CPU might be better for your situation.

-The same is true for games with a large number of NPCs that must be created, tracked, and provide interactions with you in your game.
+The same is true for games with many NPCs that must be created, tracked, and interact with you in your game.

-With that, you can increase the speed and ability of your computer and notice slight improvements in graphics.
+With that, you can increase your computer’s speed and ability and notice slight graphics improvements.

 Otherwise, if you prefer immersive games with advanced visual environments and video, it might be better to upgrade your GPU first.

-Regardless of your preferred video games, you must have a working CPU and GPU if you want to fully enjoy the experience.
+Regardless of your preferred video games, having a working CPU and GPU would be best to enjoy the experience fully.

 Similar to video gaming, an upgraded GPU might be better for your work if you’re an editor.
 Because the GPU addresses only graphics, photo and video editing relies heavily on the processor.